mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 ### Auth-Brokers
 [Auth-Brokers](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/app/scripts/models/auth_brokers) have two primary responsibilities:
-1. Mediate communication between Firefox Accounts and the RP
+1. Mediate communication between Mozilla accounts and the RP
 2. Screen->screen state machine

 To minimize the complexity, each integration type has its own broker so that